OpenFn/primero-progres/index.md

 ### Data Flows

 **Flow 1: proGres v4 → Primero Referral Sharing**
 This first flow automates the sending of referrals from proGres v4 users to Primero.
 See this Flow 1 diagram for step-by-step documentation of the integration flow.
-UPDATE LINK!!!!
 You can [watch this short video](https://youtu.be/GcYd8c4qkns) on how to create a referral in proGres v4 and send the referral to Primero.

 Once the referral is received in Primero, you can [watch this short video](https://youtu.be/XOqqUHaLDhE) on how to accept or reject the referral.
 Note: the progresv4_primero_intake user will review all referrals from proGres v4 and reassign the referral to the appropriate case worker to complete the referral.
 For more details, [review slides 3-8](https://docs.google.com/presentation/d/1H9ncQvGcWrT6nVn--wAYKxjNIzKoMt7IkbFiEc1_F6s/edit#slide=id.geff43a9d2b_0_59).